foreza/kb/readings/atomic-habits.md

 Don't treat the symptom.
 Root out the core root cause.
 Fix the input of the function and the output might be better / you don't have to do as much work.

-### Focusing just on goals will make you mostly miserable
+### Focusing just on goals will make you mostly miserable.
+Focus on the system.

 OW this hurt hard.
 But this is also true.
 If your goal is "attain a A+ at the end of the semester", boy it's going to suck.